stevenwudi/CVPR_2014_code/README.md

 Citation
 -------
-If you use this toolbox as part of a research project, please consider citing the corresponding paper
+If you use this toolbox as part of a research project, please cite the corresponding paper
 ******************************************************************************************************
 ```yaml
 @inproceedings{wu2014leveraging,